WestJet: History

 In 1999, WestJet was in talks regarding a possible 'feeder' arrangement for Air Canada's network.
-These talks were apparently discontinued when Air Canada went forward with acquisition of Canadian Airlines the following year.
+These talks were discontinued when Air Canada went forward with the acquisition of Canadian Airlines the following year.

 In 2005, WestJet began a limited interline agreement with Taiwan-based China Airlines, in part to test the company's capability to partner with other carriers.